salesforcecli/plugin-orchestrator/messages/appframework.update.template.md

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce administrator to request template modification permissions
+- Contact your Salesforce admin to request template modification permissions
 - Verify you're connected to the correct org with --target-org
-- Ensure AppFramework is enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org
-- Check that your user profile has the necessary AppFramework permissions
+- Check that your user profile has the AppFrameworkModifyApp user permission

 # error.NoUpdatesProvided